 How To Make Split Pea Soup With Ham

-- Place the dried split peas in a colander or fine mesh sieve and rinse under cold water.
+Rinse the Split Peas: Place the dried split peas in a colander or fine mesh sieve and rinse under cold water.
+Pick through the peas and remove any debris or discolored peas.
+Drain and set aside.

-- Heat the olive oil in a large soup pot or Dutch oven.
+Sauté the Vegetables: Heat the olive oil in a large soup pot or Dutch oven.
 Add the chopped onion and garlic and saute until they become translucent (4-5 minutes).
+Add the diced carrots and celery and saute for 5 minutes more.

 Rinse the dried peas and soak them.
-Saute onion and garlic in olive oil.
+Sauté onion and garlic in olive oil.

 Add carrots and celery.

-- Cover with a lid, bring the soup to a boil over high heat, and then reduce the heat to low.
+Simmer the Soup: Cover with a lid, bring to a boil over high heat, then reduce the heat to low.
+Simmer the soup, covered, for 1 hour, stirring occasionally.

-- Remove the ham bone and bay leaves from the pot.
+Serve the Soup: Remove the ham bone and bay leaves from the pot.
+Serve immediately and enjoy!

 Add the leftover ham or ham bone to the pot with the liquid, split peas, and seasonings.
 Simmer for one hour.